How to Take Triphala Churna: Dosage, Taste and When to Take It

 Some people ask if triphala can be taken with milk.
 It’s possible but not recommended as it can curdle and will not taste any better.

-The best time to have this triphala tea is in the evening, a couple of hours after dinner and just before bed.
-Followed again first thing in the morning with the second dose made from the same powder.
+The best time to take this triphala tea is in the evening, a couple of hours after dinner and just before bed.
+Follow it again first thing in the morning with a second dose made from the same powder left in the glass.

 Larger Doses for Constipation

-If you do not feel the need to visit the bathroom soon after waking, the amount of triphala you take in the evening could be slowly increased by a gram or so each day (or a little more heaped teaspoon) until the desired result is achieved.
+If you do not feel the need to visit the bathroom soon after waking, the amount you take in the evening could be slowly increased by a gram or so each day until the desired result is achieved.

-At doses of eight grams (around two teaspoons) and above, triphala should have a definite laxative effect for most people.
-Drinking more of the sediment is also likely to increase it’s effectiveness for this purpose.
+At doses of 8 grams (around two teaspoons) and above for constipation, triphala should have a stronger effect for most people.

-It is best used at these higher doses for shorter periods only, perhaps just a day or two if needed.
-It is however, generally thought to be safer than other types of laxatives as its rejuvenating properties help to offset the potentially depleting effects of using a laxative.
+It is best used at these higher doses for constipation for shorter periods only, perhaps just a day or two if needed.

-A simpler way to take triphala is as a digestive aid before meals up to three times a day.
-This is a good way to take the tablets or triphala capsules like these.
+A simpler way to take triphala is as a digestive aid before meals up to 3 times a day.
+This is a good way to take the tablets or capsules.

-Dosages are usually lower, generally one gram or two capsules half an hour before a meal, with a large glass of water.
-At this amount, triphala’s rejuvenating and balancing properties are usually noticed more than with the larger powder dose.
+Dosages are usually lower, 1 gram or 2 capsules half an hour before a meal, with a large glass of water.
+At this amount its rejuvenating and balancing properties are usually noticed more than with the larger powder dose.

-When I first tried it the taste was definitely more in favor of the first two of these I’ll admit.
-But I knew the health benefits and took the strong taste as proof of its potency.
+When I first tried it the taste was definitely more in favor of the first 2 of these I’ll admit.
+But I knew the benefits of triphala and took the strong taste as proof of its potency.

-Have you tried triphala churna before?
-I’d really like to hear about how you took it and what effect it had for you.
+Have you tried using triphala churna before?
+I’d appreciate hearing about how you took it and what kind of effect it had for you personally.